Capital, Capital Formation, Capitalism

 From this minuscule transaction grew Grameen Bank (Village Bank), an institution which by 2013 had loaned a cumulative total of $11 billion to 8.5 million borrowers.
 This so-called “micro-lending” and “micro-finance” has spread to almost every country in the world, including the United States.

 It is not religious strife that causes destitution in Bangladesh.
 The problem of Bangladesh is lack of economic freedom and opportunity.
 Bangladesh ranks 132nd out of 177 on the Heritage Foundation’s Economic Freedom Index.
 There is a direct relation between poverty, lack of freedom, and a high level of extraction of wealth from the people by the state that rules them.
+This universal phenomenon is documented in the book Why Nations Fail: The Origins of Power, Prosperity, and Poverty (2012) by Daron Acemoglu and James A. Robinson, professors respectively at the Massachusetts Institute of Technology and Harvard University.

 The Failure of Foreign Aid